Bounds on Parity Violation In the Cosmological Redshift: Conclusion

-Just as understanding P violation is very important to our understanding of particle physics, any P violation in the gravitational sector would be extremely interesting.
-We have derived a strong bound on any possible P violation in the gravitational redshift, confirming the basically geometric character of this phenomenon.
+Just as understanding P violation is very important to our understanding of particle physics, any P violation involving couplings to the spacetime metric would be extremely interesting.
+We have derived a strong bound on any possible P violation in the cosmological redshift, confirming the basically geometric character of this phenomenon.
 Although the bound (\ref{eq-bound1}) is already very strong, significant improvement will still be possible, as polarization measurements from higher redshift $\gamma$-rays busts become available.
-Bursts have been observed with redshifts substantially greater than 1 and energies well above 1 MeV, and their true degrees of polarization many be close to 100\%.
+Bursts have been observed with redshifts substantially greater than 1 and energies well above 1 MeV, and their true degrees of polarization may be close to 100\%.
 This indicates that the possible improvement could be substantial, although the necessary measurements will naturally be challenging.